 (Dysplastic Nevus; Atypical Nevus)

 Atypical moles are nevi with a slightly different clinical and histologic appearance (disordered architecture and atypia of melanocytes).
 Most melanomas arise de novo.
 Risk factors for melanoma include increased number of atypical moles and increased exposure to ultraviolet radiation and sun.
-Some patients have only one or a few AM; others have many.
+Some patients have only one or a few atypical moles; others have many.

 The propensity to develop atypical moles may be inherited (autosomal dominant) or sporadic without apparent familial association.
-Familial atypical mole–melanoma syndrome refers to the presence of multiple AM and melanoma in ≥ 2 1st-degree relatives.
+Familial atypical mole–melanoma syndrome refers to the presence of multiple atypical moles and melanoma in ≥ 2 1st-degree relatives.
 These patients are at markedly increased risk (25 times) of melanoma.

 Atypical moles must be differentiated from melanoma.
 Features that suggest melanoma, known as the ABCDEs of melanoma, are